helium/HIP/0040-validator-denylist.md

 Analysis

-This committe will analyise hotspots, patterns of gaming, and then submit evidence to to committee to discuss and vote on.
+This committee will analyse hotspots, patterns of gaming, and then submit evidence to to committee to discuss and vote on.

 There is no golden bullet here with gaming, a multitude of factors go into defining if a hotspot is gaming the system, and so defining what is gaming will always change.
 We need a trusted, elected committee that is focused on whats best for the network.